defold/doc/docs/en/manuals/editor-scripts.md

 - there is no `debug` and `coroutine` packages;
 - there is no `os.execute` — we provide a more user-friendly and secure way to execute shell scripts in [actions](#_actions) section;
 - there is no `os.tmpname` and `io.tmpfile` — currently editor scripts can access files only inside the project directory;
-- there is currently no `os.rename` and `os.remove`, although we want to add them;
+- there is currently no `os.rename`, although we want to add it;
 - there is no `os.exit` and `os.setlocale`.

 All editor extensions defined in editor scripts are loaded when you open a project.
 When you fetch libraries, extensions are reloaded, since there might be new editor scripts in a libraries you depend on.
 During this reload, no changes in your own editor scripts are picked up, since you might be in the middle of changing them.
-To reload them as well, you should run Project → Reload Extensions command.
+To reload them as well, you should run Project → Reload Editor Scripts command.

 ## Anatomy of `.editor_script`